krellsebastian/EleksTubeIPSHack-Chax/README.md

 In order to use this project and learn about it please read original readme below, coming from the great work from [FrankCohen](https://github.com/frankcohen/EleksTubeIPSHack).
 This section only highlights the modifications.

-* Removed all prev. modes
+* Removed clock and jpgs-slideshow modes
-* Added Endpoints
+* Added Endpoints feature
-* Modified startup behavior
+* Modified startup behavior (AP only when activated by button)
 * Replaced JPGDecoder with newer TJPG_Decoder
+* Added Splash-screen animation

 ## Configuration
 You can configure the device by enabling the webserver.
 This can be done after boot by pressing the "left" button (labeld <<).